videojs/rfcs/proposals/0003-vhs-next.md

 ## AbrManager

-AbrManager should control adaptation sets switching based on the registered ABR rules. we should provide the default EWMA rule.
+AbrManager should control adaptation sets switching based on the registered ABR rules.

+We should provide the default EWMA rule.

 ```ts
 interface AbrManager {